-Old English heran (Anglian), (ge)hieran, hyran (West Saxon) "to hear, perceive by the ear, listen (to), obey, follow; accede to, grant; judge," from Proto-Germanic *hauzjan (source also of Old Norse heyra, Old Frisian hora, Dutch horen, German hören, Gothic hausjan), from PIE *kous- "to hear" (see acoustic).
-The shift from *-z- to -r- is a regular feature in some Germanic languages.
-For the vowels, see head (n.); spelling distinction between hear and here developed 1200-1550.
+Old English heran (Anglian), (ge)hieran, hyran (West Saxon) "to hear, perceive by the ear, listen (to), obey, follow; accede to, grant; judge," from Proto-Germanic *hausejanan (source also of Old Norse heyra, Old Frisian hera, hora, Dutch horen, German hören, Gothic hausjan "to hear"), from PIE root *kous- "to hear" (source also of Greek koein "to mark, perceive, hear;" see acoustic).
+The shift from *-s- to -r- is a regular feature in some Germanic languages.
+For the vowels, see head (n.).

+Spelling distinction between hear and here developed 1200-1550.
 Meaning "be told, learn by report" is from early 14c.
 Old English also had the excellent adjective hiersum "ready to hear, obedient," literally "hear-some" with suffix from handsome, etc. Hear, hear!
 (1680s) originally was imperative, an exclamation to call attention to a speaker's words ("hear him!"); now a general cheer of approval.
 To not hear of "have nothing to do with" is from 1754.